When friends abandon you during illness

 If you, yourself, have become suddenly disabled or ill for an extended time, I hope you realize that it is not your fault, nor is it the fault of those around you.
 Chronic illness and friendships aren’t the most comfortable of bedfellows.
 Could your friends have done better?
 Yes.
 Did they do it intentionally?
 No. I only believe in blaming people when they act on purpose.
 When people make a mistake, we shouldn’t punish them.
 Instead, we should ask them to become conscious, understanding, and thoughtful.
 To teach society to act better next time, as I believe they can.

 Does this empathy towards the people who unintentionally let me down make me feel better?
 In some ways, yes, and in others, no. It has allowed me to find clarity about the reality I find myself in.
 It is has stopped me from wasting energy on useless and illogical emotions.
+It has left an emotional wound.
 On the other hand, none of that lessens the loneliness I feel.
 There are times when the loneliness is so strong it can be physically felt.
 The obvious fix to this suffering, making new friends and spending time with them, is something out of the question.

 In order to make a friend, a person needs to be in situations where they can meet someone.
 Then, through work, time, and shared experiences, to cultivate a friendship, which I do not have the energy to do.
 The only other option for me is to rekindle the friendships I lost, something I am not comfortable with due to the broken trust.
 I hope the next person in my situation, through having more aware and informed people around them, will be able to keep the friendships they have, so they can feel a little bit less alone.